 Learn about Lady Mander, a founder of the Friends of Friendless Churches, and about the tragedies and challenges that inspired Louisa Tooth, Mary Barton, Louisa Harris, Bertha Kessler & Katherine Hudson to build new churches in the 19th and 20th centuries.

 Plus, find out how Mrs Wienholt and the ladies of Laugharne helped to save Llandawke church.

 At Penmorfa, wood carver Constance Greaves and stained glass maker and conservator Joan Howson have left examples of their beautiful work for all to enjoy.

 ... while hidden away on the roof at St Mary's, Caldecote, Katherine Morris left a permanent record of her work.

-We're proud about our churches' connections to pioneering women like Ann Walker, wife of 'Gentleman Jack'; Mary Flint, female parish clerk; militant suffragette Isabel Seymour; and the Victorian fossil-hunting women associates of the Sedgwick Club.
+We're proud about our churches' connections to pioneering women like Ann Walker, partner of 'Gentleman Jack'; Mary Flint, female parish clerk; militant suffragette Isabel Seymour; feminist author Madame Sarah Grand and the fossil-hunting women associates of Cambridge University's Sedgwick Club.